Ioan Kiss

 Ioan Kiss (8 April 1901 – 19 November 2006) was a Romanian footballer who played as a goalkeeper.
-He lived to 105 years of age, and in a list of centenarian sportspeople, he is the oldest worldwide to have been a international-level footballer (as of October 2025 – the list is not necessarily definitive).
+He lived to 105 years of age, and in a list of centenarian sportspeople, he is the oldest worldwide to have been an international-level footballer (as of October 2025 – the list is not necessarily definitive).

 International career

 Ioan Kiss played four friendly matches for Romania, making his debut on 25 April 1926 under coach Teofil Morariu in a 6–1 victory against Bulgaria.

 Scores and results table.
 Romania's goal tally first: